wkumari/draft-ietf-dnsop-nsec-aggressiveuse/README.md

 Internet-Draft              NSEC/NSEC3 usage                October 2016

+   Decreased recursive server load  By answering negative queries from
+      the cache, validating servers avoid having to send a query and wait for a response.
+In addition to decreasing the bandwidth used, it also means that the server does not need to allocate and maintain state, thereby decreasing memory and CPU load.

    Decreased authorative server load  Because recursive servers can
       answer (negative) queries without asking the authoritative server,